 Other developments in the ‘60s related to the Internet included fiber optics, modem, router, packet switching (computer files divided into smaller sections, or “packets”), the hypertext editing system, and the file retrieval and editing system.
 Interface Message Processors (IMPs) were introduced, which linked communication between four different computers in different locations and different operating systems.
 This was the basis for ARPANET, the very first Internet.
 In 1973, there were 30 institutions using the ARPANET, including Xerox PARC, BBN, the MITRE Corporation, NASA’s Ames Research Laboratories, and the Air Force research facilities.
 The introduction of the Apple computer and several other small computers in the late ‘70s opened up the computer market to consumers and small business owners.
 By the mid-‘80s, personal computers were in many households around the world, and by 1989, there were more than 160,000 hosts using the Internet/Arpanet protocol.
 E-mail was developed throughout the ‘70s and ‘80s, and the establishment of America Online in 1989 helped to promote this new form of communication.

 The year 1990 was pivotal in the history of the Internet: ARPANET ceased to exist, and Tim Berners-Lee, a British computer scientist, wrote the code for the World Wide Web, including the standards for HTML, HTTP, and URLs.
 The ‘90s brought about the first search protocol (known as Gopher), MP3 file format, the first Web cam, and the first Web browser.
 The White House and the United Nations created their first Web sites in 1993, and the Vatican went online in 1995.
 Amazon, Google, and Hotmail, among numerous others, were launched in the ‘90s, and social media emerged in the 2000s, including Skype, Digg, MySpace, Facebook, YouTube, and Twitter.
+Today, the social media sites that rank among the top include Facebook, YouTube, WhatsApp, Instagram, and TikTok, to name only a few.

 Social Issues and Legislation